 To learn more about what the school design teams have done so far, see the first Opportunity Culture case studies about Project L.I.F.T.: Charlotte, N.C.’s Project L.I.F.T.: New Teaching Roles Create Culture of Excellence in High-Need Schools and Charlotte, N.C.’s Project L.I.F.T.: One Teacher’s View of Becoming a Paid Teacher-Leader.

-The initiative will also include the creation of the L.I.F.T.
+The L.I.F.T. initiative also includes the creation of the L.I.F.T.
 Academy to provide personalized, intensive support for struggling middle and high school students within the zone.
 Using a combination of digital learning and in-person instruction, the L.I.F.T.
 Academy will place an excellent teacher in charge of each student’s learning to help them get on track and then leap ahead.

 Listen to a WFAE news report about 708 applications that flooded in this spring for 26 new reach-extension jobs at four Project L.I.F.T. schools.

 Watch this video about Project L.I.F.T. and an Opportunity Culture, from the 2014 N.C.
 Emerging Issues Forum.